 From 1999 to 2001 I spent time as a member of the men’s basketball support staff at Michigan State University.
 It’s amazing how much I learned.
 Here are the Top 10 items.

-2-ACCOUNTABILITY: Everyone has to carry their own weight.
+2-ACCOUNTABILITY: Everyone has to carry their weight.
 No one can hide.
 No weak links.
-Best example was the video coordinator and managers always having the hotel ballroom set up for watching film on the road.
+Best example was the video coordinator and managers on the road having the hotel ballroom set up for watching film.
 Scouting reports have to be studied and memorized.
 Your best ability at Michigan State is your availability.
-Hold others accountable too.
+Everyone is held accountable.

 3-PASSION: You have to bring it every day and every night.
 No such thing as “down time” during the season.
 You come to work and you give all you have.
 100% effort, nothing less is acceptable.
 “Players Play Tough Players Win.”
 Leave it all on the court.

 4-COMMUNICATION: Everyone talks.
 Everyone cheers.
 Everyone inspires and encourages.
-“Every day you should think about and talk about how the practice went,” Coach Izzo once mentioned in a meeting.
-I never forgot those words.
+“Every day you should think about and talk about how the practice went,” Coach Izzo once mentioned in a staff meeting.
 At practice everyone is lifting each other up.
 I’ve never seen so much chatter at one practice.
 It’s electric and alive.
 Lots of energy.
+Every day.

 5-RECRUITING: One word, relentless.
 That’s what it’s all about at Michigan State.
 You’re recruiting non-stop (within the rules of course).
-Writing letters, phone calls, text messages, evaluations, on-campus visits, AAU events, high school games, individual skill development workouts…always have to be working if you expect to get it done at Michigan State.
+Writing letters, phone calls, text messages, evaluations, on-campus visits, AAU events, high school games, individual skill development workouts…always have to be working.
 Recruits are invited to football games in the Fall enabling the coaching staff a chance to spend time with them.
 It’s important you learn about a kid off the court.